ansible/ansible/docs/docsite/rst/community/documentation_contributions.rst

 The Documentation Working Group is just getting started, please visit the `community repo <https://github.com/ansible/community>`_ for more information.

+The Documentation Working Group (DaWGs) meets weekly on Tuesdays on the #ansible-docs channel on the `libera.chat IRC network <https://libera.chat/>`_.
+For more information, including links to our agenda and a calendar invite, please visit the `working group page in the community repo <https://github.com/ansible/community/wiki/Docs>`_.

 .. seealso::
    :ref:`More about testing module documentation <testing_module_documentation>`
    :ref:`More about documenting modules <module_documenting>`